Writing a diary blog post

 Not just for big events

-If you don’t attend conferences, workshops or grand events, don’t worry!
 You can consider writing about a smaller networking event or an important client meeting, if you feel comfortable doing so and it is appropriate.
 You could even write about your ‘first day’ or a ‘break through’ day when something major happened in your mind set which affected your business.
 If you are happy to speak more personally, perhaps consider writing about a family event, which influenced your business.
 As with all posts though, consider your goal and your purpose.

-I think diary type posts can often be great quick wins for content.
-They are so nice to write as you are writing from your own experience.
-There is often little in depth research needed!
 You can share your feelings, thoughts and reactions about an event or special day, and through a blog post, it is a wonderful way to record it.
 Moreover, it is also a great opportunity to evaluate your experience, especially a workshop or training as you when you have to ‘write up’ what you did it highlights what you have learnt and what key things have stuck with you.

 Diary blogs posts are also a lovely way to illustrate to your readers your continuing professional development, your experiences ‘outside the office’ and, simply, what you have been up to.